UM-KerstenLab4009/Moroidin-Transcriptomics/README.md

 ```

 # Commandline-PHI-BLAST search and burpitide prediction
 **1. Commandline BLAST search**  - *An alternative to Sequenceserver-based BLAST search and RepeatFinder-based burpitide prediction is commandline PHI-BLAST.
-It was applied to de novo assembled plant transcriptomes (SPAdes assembly) combined as a single fasta-file.*
+It was applied to de novo assembled plant transcriptomes (SPAdes assembly), which were combined to a single fasta-file for BLAST database generation prior to PHI-BLAST search.*
 - **a.
 Generate transcriptome input file from multiple transcriptome assembly fasta files in a directory:**
 ```
 cat *.fasta > all.fasta